kompoth/starkiller/README.md

 ```

 This is hard to understand which import the user wants to fix here: `os`, `sys` or both.
 Splitting imports to different
-lines will help, but the user has to do it manually or with some other tool like [Ruff](https://docs.astral.sh/ruff/).
+lines would help, but the user has to do it manually or with some other tool like [Ruff](https://docs.astral.sh/ruff/).
 Starkiller is not a code formatter and should not handle import splitting.

 At some point this might change.
 For example, a separate Code Action for each package could be suggested.